Struggling with Lower Back and Hip Pain?

-Eight out of ten adults experience back pain at some point in their lives.
-While it is common to reach for over-the-counter pain medications to reduce the pain, at Chiropractic Balance we ask ‘What is the cause of your low back pain?’
+Eight out of ten adults experience back pain at some point in their lives(1).
+While it is common to reach for over-the-counter pain medications to reduce the pain, at Chiropractic Balance in Porirua and Wellington we ask ‘What is the cause of your low back pain?’

-Frequently the cause of low back pain is an imbalance of the spine and nerves (subluxation) and it’s unlikely to get better on its own.
+Frequently the cause of low back pain is an imbalance of the spine and nerves (subluxation) and it’s unlikely to get better on its own (2).
 Medication may reduce the pain but it often doesn’t solve the underlying problem.

-If you have low back or hip pain, at your first visit we will review your history and do a thorough examination to see if imbalance is causing your back pain.
+If you have low back or hip pain, at your first visit we will review your history and do a thorough examination to see if the imbalance is causing your back pain.
 If it is, we will begin working on correcting it.
-But we don’t stop there, we also examine the rest of your spine and body to see if its contributing to your imbalance and look at your lifestyle for what might have caused the imbalance in the first place.
-We help you focus on making supportive changes that can include exercise, nutrition, posture advice and wellbeing.
+But we don’t stop there, we also examine the rest of your spine and body to see if it's contributing to your imbalance and look at your lifestyle for what might have caused the imbalance in the first place.
+We help you focus on making supportive changes that can include exercise, nutrition, posture advice, and well-being.

 (1)Rubin Dl.
 Epidemiology and Risk Factors for Spine Pain.
 Neurol Clin.
 2007; May;25(2):353-71.

 (2)Chiropractic.org.nz.
 2020.
 Vertebral Subluxation » New Zealand Chiropractors’ Association. [online] Available at: <https://www.chiropractic.org.nz/about-chiropractic/vertebral-subluxation> [Accessed 15 April 2020].